ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Image Reconstruction Results of ViEEG

+We present additional image reconstruction results from ViEEG on the THINGS-EEG dataset, as shown in Figure~\ref{fig:suppl_rec_vehicle}, Figure~\ref{fig:suppl_rec_food}, and Figure~\ref{fig:suppl_rec_animal}.
+The figures illustrate the reconstruction results in three semantic categories: vehicles, food, and animals.
 Overall, ViEEG successfully reconstructs images that maintain semantic consistency with the original stimuli.
 For example, in Figure~\ref{fig:suppl_rec_vehicle} (vehicles), reconstructed images effectively capture key structural and shape features of cars, airplanes, and boats.
 Similarly, Figure~\ref{fig:suppl_rec_food} (food items) shows that ViEEG can generate food-related textures and shapes, demonstrating its ability to retain category-level information.
 In Figure~\ref{fig:suppl_rec_animal} (animals), the model reconstructs recognizable features such as fur textures and body structures, reflecting a strong alignment with the original stimuli.

 However, certain semantic inconsistencies are observed in some cases.
 For instance, in Figure~\ref{fig:suppl_rec_animal}, when the original image is a cat, some reconstructions depict human faces.
 This could be due to EEG-induced associative activations, where the subject subconsciously links cats to human interactions.
 Additionally, errors may arise from attention fluctuations during EEG recording, leading to unintended noise in brain activity.
-These cases highlight potential challenges in EEG-based visual decoding, emphasizing the need for further refinement in feature alignment and reconstruction fidelity.
+These cases highlight potential challenges in EEG visual decoding, emphasizing the need for further refinement in feature alignment and reconstruction fidelity.